 Unlike a state of emergency, the declaration of a disaster does not need to be passed by an Act of Parliament.
 It also lasts longer: a state of emergency lasts 21 days but under the Disaster Management Act, a national state of disaster only lapses three months after it has been declared, and the minister may extend or shorten it by notice in the Government Gazette.

 Are we “flattening the curve”?

 It’s hard to argue that South Africa is “flattening the curve”, indeed, the graph of daily infections (at the top of this page and here) looks a lot like a traditional exponential curve of the type it was hoped we would avoid.
 It’s worth looking a bit deeper than that, however.

 A pessimistic interpretation is that the number of cases recorded directly correlates with the number of tests completed.
 As the graph below shows, the more tests we do, the more cases we find.
 As we ramp up testing, we see a correlated rise in the number of cases discovered.
 If we increase testing exponentially, it might be that we would see an exponential increase in the number of positive results.

-The other notable local feature is that our fatality rate is unusually low – just over 200 deaths have so far been reported, and it’s unlikely there are thousands of unreported fatalities – South Africa’s mortality rate is much lower than usual for this time of year, unlike countries where the coronavirus has really taken hold.
+The notable local feature is that our fatality rate is unusually low – just over 2 000 deaths have so far been reported, but it’s unlikely there are thousands of unreported fatalities.
+South Africa’s overall mortality rate is much lower than usual for this time of year, unlike countries where the coronavirus has really taken hold.